svrc/pks-flannel-master-cidr-release/README.md

-# PKS Flannel CIDR override
+# Tanzu Kubernetes Grid Integrated (TKGI) / PKS  Flannel CIDR override

 ## What does this do?

-PKS has a bug (June 2020) where the master node Pod Network CIDR is always 10.200/16.
+TKGI/PKS has a bug (June 2020) where the master node Pod Network CIDR is always 10.200/16.
 If you override this in the PKS tile and need to use features like Admission Controller webhooks, you'll see the master node call the Pod from a 10.200.x.x source IP address.
 This might violate security policies, etc.

 This addon will force the PKS install's Pod CIDR to be set correctly on the master node.